muvazima/ai_plays_2048/README.md

 # ai-project

-To run the 2048 game using GreedySearc, run the following command from the project directory
+To play the 2048 game **manually**, run the following command from the project directory

     python Test/2048solver.py -s m

-To use Greedy Search, run the following command:
+To use **Greedy Search**, run the following command:

     python Test/2048solver.py -s g

+To use **Expectimax**, run the belo command:

+    python Test/2048solver.py -s e

+Change the depth by updating line 14 of Expectimax.py